umputun/rlb/README.md

 _Note: This is not a replacement for reverse proxy.
 All it does is HTTP redirect, not the real network proxying._

+To visualise the redirected content popularity statistics, you can use [rlb-stats](https://github.com/umputun/rlb-stats).

 ## Install

 1. Copy provided `docker-compose.yml`